 SEASON FANTASY RECAP AND TREND

-Addison Russell was a bench player and spot starter this past fantasy season.
-He was the #229 ranked fantasy player this season and the #27 SS.
-His ranking drops to the #33 ranked SS when basing it on average fantasy points.
+Evan Gattis was a bench player and spot starter this past fantasy season.
+He was the #158 ranked fantasy player this season and the #31 1B.
+His ranking drops to the #43 ranked 1B when basing it on average fantasy points.
 He showed improvement from his start of the season to the middle of his season, but then his production dropped off.
-In his middle 43 games he averaged 2.6 fantasy points which was higher than his start (2.1 FP) and his ending average (0.7 FP).
-He is still relatively young, so his late season drop-off should not be an indicator of an overall downward trend heading into next season.
-His standard deviation divided by his average is 1.39 which is close to the league ratio.
-Our projected ceiling for Russell when he 'goes off' is 13 fantasy points (his average is 1.8FPs).
+In his middle 43 games he averaged 3.7 fantasy points which was higher than his start (1.8 FP) and his ending average (1.5 FP).
+His standard deviation divided by his average is 1.61 which is close to the league ratio.
+He averaged 2.4 FPs, but on any given day his projected ceiling is as high as 16 fantasy points.